A guide to proteins

 - Eggs: 12.5g

-A few plant protein sources contain all nine essential amino acids, and are known as complete proteins: soya beans, quinoa, millet, avocado, spirulina and chlorella.
+A few plant protein sources contain all nine essential amino acids, and are known as complete proteins.
+These include soya beans, quinoa, millet, avocado, spirulina and chlorella.
 However, most plant proteins contain only some essential amino acids, so they are known as ‘incomplete proteins’.

 - Almonds: 21.1g